 Bone and Soft Tissue Tumor Treatment in Los Angeles

-Board certified orthopedic oncologist Dr. Daniel C. Allison offers comprehensive treatment for soft tissue and osteosarcomas.
+Board certified orthopedic oncologist Dr. Daniel C. Allison offers comprehensive treatment for soft tissue tumors and osteosarcomas.
 Treatment typically depends on a number of facts such as the location, stage, and prognosis of the tumors.

 Treatment options for connective tissue and bone malignancies include:

 - Biologic therapy

 To learn more about bone treatment, visit WebMD.com.

 Contact an orthopedic oncology surgeon in Los Angeles

 To learn more about soft tissue (sarcoma) and bone cancer diagnosis and treatment, or for a second opinion, contact board certified orthopedic surgeon Dr. Daniel C. Allison at 310-683-4586 to request an appointment today.

 Next, read about a potential new breakthrough in cancer treatment.